an abstract photo of a curved building with a blue sky in the background

 1,242m

-Start the day with a hearty breakfast at the hotel.
-Set out for an exciting 2.3-hour journey leading you to Punakha valley, covering almost 72km on an excellent road with stops at Dochu-La Pass at 10,301ft.
-On a clear day, this scenic pass commands sweeping views of the Eastern Himalayan mountain ranges.
-You may ponder the majestic setting of this pass over a steaming cup of coffee in the cafeteria.
+Start the day with a hearty breakfast at the hotel before embarking on a 2.3-hour journey to Punakha Valley, covering 72km across the Dochu-La Pass at 10,301ft.
+Enjoy scenic views of the Eastern Himalayas over a cup of coffee.

 view_from_khasum_yulley_namgyal_stupa_the_nippy_flowing_mochu_river_in_punakha